CS490-team/Boiler-Math/README.md

    * User can rate the difficulty of an exam
 * Profile
    * User can view their identity and stats
+   * User can review the exams that they liked
 * Settings
-   * User can configure app options
+   * User can configure app options and settings

 ### 3. Navigation